industrial-ui/industrial-ui/README.md

   };
 ```

-The UI usage above will be transformed into a nice-looking Button with all the
+The IUI usage above will be transformed into a nice-looking Button with all the
 logic behind.

 ## License